Skip to main content

 • Never lose your encryption key.
 It encrypts all your backups and cannot be recovered.

-• The license key, encryption key, and credentials are stored securely in Windows Credential Manager.
+• The license key, encryption key, and credentials are stored in protected local files with strict permissions.

 Installing on macOS